- Over 300,000 children registered in the program

 The Free Reading Program began as a project of the Rotary Club of Scarborough.
 The program has earned recognition and awards at all levels of Rotary including the Doug Dempsey Literacy Award for District 7070, 3 Rotary International House of Friendship booth awards and a Rotary Zone Public Image award.

-Our Board Chair Heather Lennie is a Rotarian and loves the great connection Rotary instills in volunteers with common interests.
+Our Board Chair, Heather Lennie is a Rotarian and loves the great connection Rotary instills in volunteers with common interests.
 Heather travels extensively promoting the program at Rotary clubs and other community groups.
-With a Masters Degree in Educational Technology and a love for kids, she believes the work of the organization is innovative and can make an amazing, sustainable impact on literacy rates.
+As an English Language Instructor in Vietnam, Heather uses the program daily with her students.
+She sees the joy and love of reading the program instills in each student.

-Rotary Clubs in Florida and around the world help promote our programs.
-The ECLC has no paid staff.
+Rotary Clubs around the world help promote our programs.
 100% of donations are allocated to the provision of our online, educational services.
+Continue reading below to learn more about our worldwide impact!

 Rotary Club of Wellington, Ontario